The Rule of the Word

 Stepping Stone

-18.2 All other aspects of the rule remain: The pursuit of humility and love, identifying spiritual gifts, modesty, the cultivation of simplicity, daily habits, the remaining pattern of prayer, reading in the most holy written word, memorization, Sabbath rest and worship.
-This modified Rule will still help excavate and illumine our Lord Master Christ the Living Word within you as you pay particular attention to the most holy written word.
+18.2 All other aspects of the rule remain: The pursuit of humility and love, identifying spiritual gifts, modesty, the cultivation of simplicity, daily habits, the remaining pattern of prayer, reading in the most holy written Word, memorization, Sabbath rest and worship.
+This modified Rule will still help illumine our Lord Master Christ the Living Word within you as you pay particular attention to the most holy written Word.
 As one of our Father’s soldiers, and as his work and gift, it will further your joyous purpose.

 Dedication